Working Off-the-Clock: Is It Ever Legal?

 Legal: Requesting employees to work out of the office.

-Illegal: Expecting or allowing employees do work on their own time, free.
+Illegal: Expecting or allowing employees to do work on their own time, free.

 “From a legal and risk management perspective, employers can get into trouble for having their employees work off-the-clock, especially their hourly non-exempt workers,” says Reddock-Wright.
 “Even for the employer that creates the expectation, whether official or unofficial, that employees must be available and responsive at all times, it could create legal and risk management issues.”